movabletype/mt-plugin-reblog/README.md

 # License

-This plugin is [version 2 of the GNU General Public License](http://opensource.org/licenses/GPL-2.0).
+This plugin is [MIT](http://opensource.org/licenses/MIT) licensed.
 See LICENSE.md for the exact license.

 # Authorship